 |Chinese Yin Yang Symbol|

-By observing the cycle of the Sun, Chinese use a pole, post at right angles to the ground and record the lengths of the shadow about every 15 days for a year.
+By observing the cycle of the Sun, we can use a pole, post at right angles to the ground and record the lengths of the shadow about every 15 days for a year.
 The shortest shadow is found on the day of Summer Solstice in China.
 The longest shadow is found on the day of Winter Solstice.
 The day of Winter Solstice has the least sunshine in the year.
 After Winter Solstice, the day will gain more sunshine each day till Summer Solstice.
 We can say Yang begins right after Winter Solstice and Yin begins right after Summer Solstice in the northern hemisphere.

 After recording 24 shadow lines, we move the lines into the diagram of six concentric circles with 24 sectors beginning from Winter Solstice to Summer Solstice.
 The length of each line will subtract the portion of the length of Summer Solstice shadow line because we want to give Summer Solstice maximum Yang.